More Accessible, Searchable, And Usable Collections — Crowdsource Collaborative Transcription On An Intuitive Easy-To-Use Platform

 After our custom demo call, if it doesn’t seem like a good fit, we can recommend different approaches, other collaborators, or other platforms if they’re more appropriate — we really don’t want you to use our software if it’s wrong for your needs.

 We do want you to be successful.
-We will support you however we can in charting your path to reach your institution's goals.
+We will support you however we can in charting your path to reach your library's goals.

 Worried FromThePage won’t work for your specific project?